mrwilbroad/laravel-notification/README.md

     ->dispatch();
 ```

-## From terminal this is how are processed
+## From terminal this is how Bus Jobs  are processed in chain with Queue named == low
 <img src="https://github.com/mrwilbroad/quality-images/blob/main/Screenshot%20from%202023-12-02%2014-04-52.png" />
 it's done , Thanks for reading
 # Regard mrwilbroad